Poisson Approximation to Weighted Sums of Locally Dependent Random Variables: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

 Weighted sums of random variables (rvs) have been successfully applied in the areas related to least-square estimators, non-parametric regression function estimators, and Jackknife estimates, among many others.
-Such sums are also useful in characterizing various statistics.
-The exact distributions of weighted sums of rvs are not tractable in general, and therefore its approximation is of interest to study their asymptotic behavior.
-Limit theorems for weighted sums of rvs have been discussed in the literature, for example, see Chow and Lai \cite{CL1973}, Dolera \cite{DE2013}, Lai and Robbins \cite{LR1978}, Zhang \cite{ZL1989}, and references therein.\\ Let $Y_{i,n}, 1 \le i \le n$, be double-indexed independent rvs concentrated on $\mathbb{Z}_{+}=\{0,1,2,\ldots\}$, the set of non-negative integers.
-Also, define
+These sums also play a crucial role in characterizing various statistics.
+However, determining the exact distributions of weighted sums of rvs is generally impractical, prompting interest in approximations to study their asymptotic behaviour.
+The literature has extensively explored limit theorems for weighted sums of rvs, as evidenced by works such as Chow and Lai \cite{CL1973}, Dolera \cite{DE2013}, Lai and Robbins \cite{LR1978}, Zhang \cite{ZL1989}, among many others.\\ In this paper, we consider the locally dependent set up similar to Kumar \cite{k2021}.
+Let $Y_1,Y_2,\ldots,$ $Y_n$ be $\mathbb{Z}_{+}$-valued random variables.
+For each $i$, let $c_i \in \mathbb{N}=\{1,2,\ldots\}$ and $i \in \mathcal{A}_i \subset \{1,2,\ldots,n\}$ be such that $Y_i$ is independent of $Y_{\mathcal{A}_i^c}$, where $Y_\mathcal{A}$ is the collection of random variables $\left\{Y_i, i \in \mathcal{A}\right\}$ and $\mathcal{A}^c$ denotes the complement of the set $\mathcal{A}$.
+Also, see Kumar and Vellaisamy \cite{KP2023} and R\"{o}llin [19] for a similar type of locally dependent structure.
+In addition, if $\mathcal{A}_i=\{i\}$ then our locally dependent structure reduced to the independent collection of random variables.
+Define

-the weighted sums of double-indexed independent rvs, where $c_i \in \mathbb{N} = \{1,2,\ldots\}$, the set of positive integers.
+the weighted sums of locally dependent rvs.
 We assume $c_i=1$ for at least one $i$ so that $Z_n$ becomes $\mathbb{Z}_+$-valued random variable (rv).
+Throughout the paper, let $Z_A:=\sum_{j\in A}c_iY_i$.
 Limit theorems for the weighted sums of rvs have been discussed in the literature if the sum of weights is finite.
 For example, Chow and Lai \cite{CL1973} are considered the finite sum of the square of weights, and Bhati and Rattihalli \cite{BR2014} are considered the geometrically weighted sums.
 But if the sums of weights are not finite then the study of limit behavior of such distributions becomes challenging.
-Therefore, in this paper, we consider natural weights and obtain limit theorems for $Z_n$ that helps to visualize the behavior of $Z_n$.\\ Next, let $X \sim \mathcal{P}_{\lambda}$, the Poisson distribution, then the probability mass function of $X$ is given by
+Therefore, in this paper, we consider natural weights and obtain approximations for $Z_n$ that helps to visualize the behavior of $Z_n$.\\ Next, let $X \sim \mathcal{P}_{\lambda}$, the Poisson distribution, then the probability mass function of $X$ is given by

 We obtain error bound for X-approximation to $Z_n$.
 The total variance distance is used as a distance metric.
 Our results are derived using Stein's method (Stein \cite{stein1972}) which can be followed in three steps.
 First, for a random variable $Y$, find a Stein operator $\mathscr{A}$ such that $\mathbb{E}(\mathscr{A}g(Y))=0$, for $g \in G_Y$, where $G_Y:=\{g \in G|g(0)=0, ~\text{and}~ g(k)=0 ~\text{for}~ k \notin S(Y)\}$, $G:=\{f|f:\mathbb{Z}_{+}\rightarrow \mathbb{R} \text{ is bounded}\}$, and $S(Y)$ is the support of random variable $Y$.
 Second, solve the following Stein equation